advdv/dock.js/README.md

 //create a single container service responsible for persisting logs and data of the other services
-// NOTE: this uses the shorthand notation, single container services can be quiet common... var data = new Dock.Service(server, [php, http, sql], 'busybox:latest');
+// NOTE: this uses the shorthand notation, single container services can be quite common... var data = new Dock.Service(server, [php, http, sql], 'busybox:latest');

 ```